Best Mushroom for Parkinson's Disease

 At first, mushrooms may seem like a strange addition to your grocery list — they lack any color of their own and are very low in calories.
 But when it comes to nutritional value, mushrooms make up for their meager appearance with a number of impressive compounds that can help protect your brain and manage neurodegenerative diseases.

-The two most prominent mushrooms for brain health are Lion’s Mane Mushroom and Cordyceps Supplements.
+The two most prominent mushrooms for brain health are lion’s mane and cordyceps.

 It may be a surprise to learn that mushrooms have a long history as cognitive enhancers.
 For example, in traditional Chinese medicine (TCM), many different mushrooms were used medicinally as far back as the 3rd century AD.